HMD191/Assessment-Engine/README.md

 - Reliable Job Processing: Jobs survive server restarts and can be retried based on configured attempts/backoff + recovery logic mechanism in code.

 - Scalable Worker Architecture: Workers can be scaled horizontally to handle higher scoring throughput.
-Queue concurrency can be tuned ({ concurrency: N }) without modifying API logic.
+Queue concurrency can be tuned ({ concurrency: N } or init multiple workers) without modifying API logic.

 ### Cons
 - Potential Bottleneck: